Buying real estate in Bulgaria?

 Everything you need to know before buying real estate is included in our Bulgaria Property Pack

-1) You must set up a Bulgarian company to buy agricultural land as a foreigner
+1) Set up a Bulgarian company if you want to buy farmland as a foreigner

 In Bulgaria, foreigners can't directly buy agricultural land due to legal restrictions.